janaakhterov/solid/README.md

 ### cargo-solid Subcommand

-cargo-solid is a cargo subcommand that allows you to generate a rust definition of a solidity contract using the solidity abi output.
+cargo-solid is a cargo subcommand that allows you to generate the encoding functions and decodable struct definitions for named return types of associated Solidity methods. [example](examples/cargo-solid-example/src/stateful.rs)

 #### Subcommand Install